-Information on staff to be provided by the Highland Council or incumbent service provider to enable tender pricing
+Information on staff to be provided by the Board's Personnel Advisor or Assessor to enable tender pricing

 Information Employee 1 Employee 2 Employee 3 Employee 4 etc.

-Item
+Item Employee Employee 2 Employee 5 Employee 4 etc.

 Date of Birth

-Age

-Continuous
+Age Continuous

 Service Start

 Date With

 Current

 Employer

-required
+Required

 periods of

 notice

-gender

-pensionable
+Gender

+Pensionable

 service in

 years/days as

 at DDMMYY

-employers
+Employers

 contributions

-employees
+Employees

 contributions

-job title
+Job title

-salary
+Salary

-hourly rate
+Hourly rate

-employment
+Employment

 status

-contracted
+Contracted

 hours

-annual holiday
+Annual holiday

 entitlement

-holiday pay
+Holiday pay

 entitlement

-sick pay
+Sick pay 1

 entitlement

-overtime
+Overtime

 allowance in

 last 12 months

--

-1. Services/Goods/Works required (outline of the type of Services/Goods/Works you require a contract for and attach your specification as per Contract Standing Orders section 9)
+1. Services/Goods/Works required (outline of the type of Services/Goods/Works you require a contract for and attach your specification)

-2. Project Sponsor (State the name of the project sponsor who has approved the business case and budget, Contract Standing Orders 3ii, 4i)
+2. Project Sponsor (State the name of the project sponsor who has approved the business case and budget)

-3. Lead service (the Service or Services acting as the lead for the project - to be the Service or Services from which the budget is available)
+3. Assessor (Assessor acting as the lead for the project - from which the budget is available)